Governance

 These two principles guide the use of every dollar we raise.
 It means that we manage every dollar with great care.
 We invest in the health of our organization so that good people stay with us for the long term and we have a stable organization that families can count on to be here for years to come.
 It means that we invest in fundraising and the care of our donors so that we can continually grow to reach more and more children.
 We make sure to speak for children that cannot speak for themselves, encouraging governments, large companies, and our communities to support the most vulnerable children.
 It means we must keep reserve funds on hand so that we can keep our promise to children to support them, as long as they need us, no matter what unexpected financial storms arise.
 We make sure that every dollar provides food security for children in our program today and helps us reach more children across BC every year.

 We make sure every dollar helps to get food into the hands of BC’s most vulnerable children.
+When you make a $25 donation to Backpack Buddies:

-* Based on our 2021/22 financial statements
+* Based on our 2024/25 financial statements

 Families, companies, foundations, and government have stepped up to help vulnerable children have enough to eat.
 We are grateful for all our generous supporters.

-* Based on our 2021/22 financial statements
+* Based on our 2023/24 financial statements

 Children in the Backpack Buddies program live in food-insecure families – they do not have enough food to eat and struggle with the devastating and lifelong impacts of hunger and nutritional deprivation.
 When Backpack Buddies steps in, we offer our promise that we will be there for them, providing a source of food every weekend that they can count on as long as they need us.
 Keeping this promise means establishing financial stability in our organization to weather financial fluctuations that could otherwise threaten our ability to support children counting on us.